isaanther/AnimatedText/README.md

 # AnimatedText
-Thi is a git demo practice
+This a git demo practice